Syntax: /chanserv register #channel password description

 If the USER is not online, the access will be 0.

-Note: You must be an AOp or higher to use that command.
+Note: You must be added to the channel list to use that command.

 Example: /chanserv acc #mystro mystro